okyeron/fates/troubleshooting.md

 When you use SLEEP - Make sure you have a solid red indicator light on the pi (no flashing green) and then disconnect from power.

 An inline usb power switch (like one from [CanaKit](https://www.canakit.com/raspberry-pi-4-on-off-power-switch.html)) is very handy to switch power off after shutdown.

+### Wake from SLEEP

+The norns docs mention this:

+> Hold K1 for three seconds.
+Be still, and norns will awaken.

+This is a norns hardware only feature and will not work on Fates.

+To turn Fates on, just plug into power (or use a switch as mentioned above)

+Note - as with norns hardware - __For general shut down use the sleep menu function.
+This fully turns off the device with a proper software shutdown. __